Skip to main content

 What You Need to Tell Family and Friends When You are Feeling Depressed

 Family and friends are one's immediate support system.
 Individuals with depression may avoid sharing their symptoms with their family or close friends due to the perceived stigma.
-Some don’t share their feelings to avoid burdening others, and then there is this fear of being perceived as weak and needy.
+Some don’t share their feelings to avoid burdening others, and there's also a fear of being perceived as weak and needy.
 Unless you have a very critical and judgmental person who is not accepting of depression as an illness, your family and friends would appreciate your efforts to reach out and be candid about your depression.
-You must educate your family about depression using scientifically-based information.
+You must educate your family about depression using scientifically based information.
 Local chapters and websites for organizations such as the National Alliance on Mental Illness (NAMI) and the Depression and Bipolar Support Alliance (DBSA) have information for family members and friends regarding depression.
 Information about depression is also available on the National Institute for Mental Health website.
 You also have to advocate for yourself in how you want to be treated when going through the throes of depression.
 Literature on depression shows that criticism, hostility, and an attitude of emotional overinvolvement can lead to more chances of depressive symptoms returning (Hooley et al., 1986).
 Some pointers in this direction are listed below (Langlands et al., 2008):

-• Emphasize to your support system that depression is nobody’s fault but is an illness that is treatable and has a good prognosis.
+• Emphasize to your support system that depression is nobody’s fault, but is an illness that is treatable and has a good prognosis.

 • Your family and friends need to know that there is a fine line between what constitutes concern and encouragement and what amounts to “controlling.”
 Use examples to define these behaviors for your family so that they know when their way of supporting you may make you feel worse.